 Torn poster advertising the talk in Ibarra, Guipuzkoa province, southern Basque Country, October 2017.
 (Photo: D.Breatnach)

 most Irish Republican prisoners in the Six Counties under its terms.
-The arrest and jailing without charge of a number of these ex-prisoners was part of the talk, in which the specific examples given were of Marian Price, Martin Corey and Tony Taylor.
+The re-arrest and jailing without charge of a number of these ex-prisoners was part of the talk, in which the specific examples given were of Marian Price, Martin Corey and Tony Taylor.
 I also dealt with the procedure of arrest on ridiculous charges and refusal of bail, or granting it under undemocratic and restrictive conditions, for which I used Stephen Murney as an example.
+These were all members of different organisations or none.
 Conviction on charges which the evidence does not support is also a category I mentioned, giving the Craigavon Two as an example there.
-Arrest on arms charges is also a feature on both sides of the Border.
+Arrest on possession of arms charges is also a feature on both sides of the Border.

 With regard to the 26 Counties, i.e the Irish state, I discussed the Special Court, Membership-of-an-illegal-organisation charges and charges of obtaining arms or having assisted terrorism.
 I mentioned the planned second Special Court in particular in the context of the State’s failure to convict most of the Jobstown protesters on charges that included “false imprisonment” (i.e kidnapping).